khufuproject/khufu_opinion/README.txt

 ---------

-The Pyramid_ web application framework provides a convenient mechanism to traverse an object graph and map that graph to url's.
-RapidGiza stores it's traversal mechanism inside of the ``traversal.py`` file.
+The Pyramid_ web application framework provides a convenient mechanism to traverse an object graph and map that graph to url's.  khufu_opinion stores it's traversal mechanism inside of the ``traversal.py`` file.

 Credits